m-labs/nmigen/doc/introduction.rst

 .. [mthesis] http://m-labs.hk/thesis/thesis.pdf
 .. [mxcell] http://www.xilinx.com/publications/archives/xcell/Xcell77.pdf p30-35

-Enter `nMigen`, a Python toolbox for building complex digital hardware.
+Enter nMigen, a Python toolbox for building complex digital hardware.
 We could have designed a brand new programming language; but, that would have been reinventing the wheel instead of being able to benefit from Python's rich features and immense library.
 The price to pay is a slightly cluttered syntax at times when writing descriptions in HDL.
 However, we believe this is totally acceptable, particularly when compared to VHDL. ;-)

-`nMigen` is made up of several related components:
+nMigen is made up of several related components:

 #. the base language, HDL
 #. a library of small generic cores
 #. a simulator
 #. a build system

-Installing `nMigen`
+Installing nMigen
 *******************

-There are several different methods you can use to install `nMigen`.
+There are several different methods you can use to install nMigen.
 Which one works for you will depend on your project's configuration and your development team's needs.

-The examples below assume your `nMigen` checkout path is assigned to the ``$NMIGEN_CHECKOUT`` variable.
+The examples below assume your nMigen checkout path is assigned to the ``$NMIGEN_CHECKOUT`` variable.
 Your hardware project's path would then be assigned to ``$PROJECT_HOME``.

 Using Virualenv
 ===============

-Inside your hardware project's directory, you'll want to create a virtual environment in which to place ``nMigen`` and its dependencies.
+Inside your hardware project's directory, you'll want to create a virtual environment in which to place `nMigen` and its dependencies.

 ::